rajdutttyagi/Q-A/README.md

 Relevancy and hallucination checks

-🌐 Web‑search fallback
+🌐 Web‑search fallback:-

 Retrieves live data when vector results are insufficient.

-🛠 Modular and deployable
+🛠 Modular and deployable:-

 Easily swap in new LLMs or external APIs with minimal refactoring.

 ⚙️ Tech Stack

 Python

 PyMuPDF (fitz) – PDF extraction